What Is Loan-to-Value (LTV)? Simple Explanation

 - First-Time Buyer Guide

-Learn about deposits, government schemes, and the step-by-step process of buying your first home.
+Deposits, government schemes, and what actually happens at each stage of buying your first home.

 - How Much Can I Borrow?

-Understand income multiples, affordability tests, and what affects your maximum borrowing amount.
+How income multiples and affordability checks work, and what moves your maximum borrowing up or down.

 - Mortgage Rates Explained